DashankaNadeeshanDeSilva/LLM_tutorials_and_knowledge/NLP fundamentals/NLP_spectrum.md

 Distributed training for large models.
 Handling massive datasets, multi-GPU/multi-TPU training.
-Why it matters: Practical skills in implementing, fine-tuning, and experimenting with modern NLP models are essential to bring theories and ideas to life.
+Why it matters: Practical skills in implementing, fine-tuning, and experimenting with modern NLP models are essential to bringing theories and ideas to life.

 10. Staying Current
 Research Papers & Conferences: ACL, NAACL, EMNLP, NeurIPS, ICML, ICLR, etc.
 Open-Source Models: Monitoring new releases from research labs (Meta, Google, OpenAI, Microsoft, etc.).
-Community & Tutorials: Participate in Kaggle competitions, follow NLP blogs, join reading groups, watch conference talks.
+Community & Tutorials: Participate in Kaggle competitions, follow NLP blogs, join reading groups, and watch conference talks.
 Why it matters: NLP, especially LLM research, moves quickly.
 Staying in touch with new methodologies, architectures, and best practices is essential for continuous improvement.

 Summary